Emphasizing small company culture in recruiting

-This is a great job description because it clearly describes the profile of this company’s ideal candidate and does it in a non-reverent tone that captures their culture.
-You should strive for an appropriate tone in your postings on Monster.
-Be clear about what you want in job applicants while using the tone of your posting to attract people who will do well in your environment and culture.
+Use the job description to clearly define the profile of your company’s ideal candidate in a tone that captures your culture.
+Perhaps you’re looking for someone who is “excited to help the company grow through innovative ideas” but also “enjoys working collaboratively in a close-knit team.”
+Being clear about what you want in job applicants using the tone of your posting will help you attract more people who would do well in your environment.

-This doesn't mean you have to head to your local motorcycle dealership (unless you want to).
 Use your own authentic, distinctive characteristics to appeal to applicants.
-Let them experience you and your company, and see who responds to your culture.
-The people who respond positively are likely the ones who will fit your company best.
+Whether you have open and inviting collaborative spaces, a lively lunchroom, or a quiet, peaceful office, let candidates experience you and your company, and see who responds to your culture.
+The people who respond positively and enthusiastically are likely the ones who will fit your company best.

-Hiring takeaway: Beauty is in the eye of the beholder.
-For many A-players, small is beautiful.
-Work hard to find A-players.
-Actively promote the advantages of your smaller-company culture.
+Remember, not everyone is chasing a competitive job at that well-known corporate office.
+Actively promote the advantages of your small company culture.
 Get creative about things like flexible work arrangements.
-Be competitive about benefits but don’t worry about matching bigger companies in everything.
+Be competitive about benefits but don’t worry about matching bigger companies in every way.
 Your job is to promote your advantages to a wide number of candidates so the people who prefer your kind of culture and work environment can step forward.

 Build your team with proven strategies

 Using your small company culture to attract the right candidates is important, but it’s just one piece of the recruitment puzzle.
 You’ll also need to advertise in the right places, manage the candidate experience, and conduct a smooth onboarding program, among other responsibilities.
 Get started by signing up for Monster Hiring Solutions where you’ll receive expert recruiting advice and the latest hiring trends.